sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.3.3 =
+* Last release introduced a email login bug that is fixed in this version.

 = 4.3.2 =
 * You can now enter an email address instead of an username to generate an OTP email.